 Incentive Tier Requirements Customer Incentive Contractor Incentive Tier 1 Energy audit only No incentives No incentives Tier 2 Estimated total energy savings from all work must total at least 5% but less than 15%.
 Must install air sealing.
 Must install insulation in at least one open, accessible area of the outside thermal boundary of the home.
 May also install water heater measures from the Eligible Measures List Heating and A/C equipment is not eligible.
 Cash rebate of 50% of the costs of the measures used to calculate TES up to \$500 per unit.
 Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, the contractor will be paid a \$50 production incentive per unit.
 Tier 3 Level 1.
 Estimated total energy savings from all work must total at least 15% but less than 20%.
 Must install air sealing.
 Cash rebate of 50% of the costs of the measures used to calculate TES up to \$1,000 per unit.
-Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, the contractor will le ai o Must install insulation in at east one open, accessible area of the thermal boundary of the home.
-May include additional neasures from the Eligible Measures List. be paid a \$50 production incentive per unit.
-E sa to M M le an o M m Estimated total energy avings from all work must otal at least 20%.
+Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, the contractor will

+Must install insulation in at least one open, accessible area of the thermal boundary of the home.
+May include additional measures from the Eligible Measures List. be paid a \$50 production incentive per unit.
+Estimated total energy savings from all work must total at least 20%.
 Must install air sealing.
-Must install insulation in at east one open, accessible area of the thermal boundary of the home.
+Must install insulation in at least one open, accessible area of the thermal boundary of the home.
 May include additional measures from the Eligible Measures List.
 Cash rebate of 50% of the costs of the measures used to calculate TES up to \$1,500 per unit.
-Upon satisfactory project completion, including meeting program guidelines for quality work and addressing health/safety issues, the contractor will be paid a \$50 production incentive per unit.
+1 0 0